siadat/netmatch/README.md

 ## Comparison with Go channels

-Syncnet behaves similar to a Go unbuffered channel, however, there are differences:
+netmatch behaves similar to a Go unbuffered channel, however, there are differences:

-- In Go, only 2 goroutines an unbuffered channel syncs only 2 goroutines.
+- In Go, only an unbuffered channel syncs only 2 goroutines.
-  With Syncnet, we could synchronize any number of requests.
+  With netmatch, we could synchronize any number of requests.
   Also, each request could ask for a different number of matching requests, by setting the `count` param.
-- Go channels provide no filtering of the messages for receiving goroutines.
-  Syncnet filters what requests match your request using labels and selectors.
+- Go channels provide no filtering of the messages for receiving goroutines. netmatch filters what requests match your request using labels and selectors.
 - Netmatch is a service that can be used to handle requests coming from processes running on different servers.
   Netmatch also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.

 ## Background

 This tool is inspired by the ideas in [CSP][csp_homepage] and Go unbuffered channels.
-Issues and PRs are welcome. :)